 - The alienating parent “rescues” the child, whether in a physical or psychological manner, despite the fact there is no real threat to their safety.
 This practice makes the child believe they are not safe when they are with their other parent.

 - The alienating parent attempts to allow the child to decide whether he or she wants to visit the other parent despite the fact a court order has mandated those visits.

-- The alienating parent gives the child details about the parents’ marriage and divorce that children should never be privy to.
+- The alienating parent gives the child details about the parents’ marriage and divorces that children should never be privy to.
 The alienating parent claims he or she is just trying to be honest with the child, however even if the information is true, it is an extremely painful and destructive practice, and certainly not in the best interests of the child.